frizzleb/tootsie/README.md

       run Tootsie::WebService
     end

-To run the web service, you will need a Rack-compatible web server, such as Unicorn or Thin.
-To start with Thin on port 9090:
+To run the web service, you will need a Rack-compatible web server, such as Unicorn.
+To start Unicorn on port 8080:

-    $ thin --daemonize --rackup config.ru --port 9090 start
+    $ unicorn config.ru

 Jobs may now be posted to the web service API.
 For example:

-    $ cat << END | curl -XPOST -d @- http://localhost:9090/api/tootsie/v1/jobs
+    $ cat << END | curl -XPOST -d @- http://localhost:8080/api/tootsie/v1/jobs
     {
       "type": "video",
       "notification_url": "http://example.com/transcoder_notification",